Section 1: Terms and Conditions of Membership

 2. Membership Fees and Payment Details

-Membership of individual clubs, societies, societies federation and Sports Council carry a membership fee that makes a contribution towards costs of the SU supporting these activities including but not limited to insurance, advice and guidance, facilities, finance office support, events and training.
+Membership of individual societies and societies federation, sports clubs and sports federation carry a membership fee that makes a contribution towards costs of the SU supporting these activities including but not limited to insurance, advice and guidance, SU facilities (although the majority of facilities used by sports clubs are provided by Warwick Sport), finance office support, events and training.

 Your membership will end automatically after this initial period, and you will have to sign up for a new membership should you wish to continue.
 You must pay your full membership fees up front with your application for membership.

-3. Ending Your Societies or Societies Federation Membership
+3. Ending Your Sports Club, Sports Federation, Societies or Societies Federation Membership

 You wish to end your membership

-If you have an annual club, society, societies federation or Sports Council membership, your membership will end automatically at the end of the academic year.
+If you have an annual sports club, society, societies' federation or sports federation membership, your membership will end automatically at the end of the academic year.

 Ending your membership early where your circumstances change